 Irving is published.
 The original telling of the story of the

-Horseman that goes on to feature in film and on tv for many years
+Horseman that goes on to feature in film and on tv for the next two

 1823: Frankenstein; or, The Modern Prometheus by Mary

 published.
 Regarded as the first science fiction novel, it has